Charles George Nurse: Societies

 Nurse was a member of the Bombay Natural History Society (Managing Committee).
 He was elected a fellow of the Entomological Society of London in 1895 and a special life fellow in 1932.

 Eponyms

-A species of snake, Leptotyphlops nursii, was named in his honor, as were the following insects:
+A species of snake, Leptotyphlops nursii, was named in his honour, as were the following insects:

 Elis nursei (Tiphiidae), Glypta nursei (Ichneumonidae), Melcha nursei (Ichneumonidae), Xylota nursei (Syrphidae), Chrysis nursei (Chrysididae).

 Works

 Partial list illustrating the diversity of Nurse's natural history interests: